datopian/playbook/guide/README.md

 * What is my availability for today?

 We write these standups on the #standup channel on chat, whenever we start our working day.
-A standard template for updated is pinned to that channel.

 ## Meetings